Barro/assembly-go-archive/README.md

 ## Running

-This expects a reverse proxy that only exposes the `/site/` namespace when in production mode as the root path.
-Otherwise the extracted distribution package provides `assembly-archive` that includes all the application logic.
-By default this listens to `localhost` at port `8080` and you may want to change that for production:
+Assembly archive expects a reverse proxy that only exposes the `/site/` namespace to the public when in production mode as the root path.

+The extracted distribution package provides `assembly-archive` executable that includes all the application logic.
+This listens to `localhost` at port `8080` and you may want to change that for
+production:

 ```bash
 $ ./assembly-archive -host 0.0.0.0 -port 1234